 Benefits to partnering nations

-- Opportunity to increase Infrastructure: BRI targets economies which needs boost and countries which are at very low level in Human Development Index (HDI) like Pakistan and Myanmar where no other countries are interested to invest as repayment of loans from such countries may be questionable.
-Such countries get opportunity to develop infrastructure at their home states with the help from China in terms economic investment and enterprise support under BRI.
+- Opportunity to increase Infrastructure: BRI targets economies which need a boost and countries which are at a very low level in the Human Development Index (HDI) like Pakistan and Myanmar where no other countries are interested to invest as repayment of loans from such countries may be questionable.
+Such countries get the opportunity to develop infrastructure at their home states with the help of China in terms of economic investment and enterprise support under BRI.

-- Energy: If Transportation are wains of any economy then energy must be considered as Oxygen.
+- Energy: If Transportation is the wains of any economy then energy must be considered as Oxygen.
 BRI’s second focus after transportation is Energy.
 BRI’s energy project in Pakistan — the Nehru Tim Jielu Hydro-power Station.
-It is estimated to generate 5.15 billion kilowatt-hours with investment of nearly about $4.3 billion in Pakistan where, there is more than 500 million-megawatt deficits on the national grid.
-Power cuts are frequent in hospitals, commercial buildings and residential buildings.
+It is estimated to generate 5.15 billion kilowatt-hours with an investment of nearly about $4.3 billion in Pakistan where there are more than 500 million-megawatt deficits on the national grid.
+Power cuts are frequent in hospitals, commercial buildings, and residential buildings.
 This project will light up Pakistan and also assists in the nation’s economic development.

 - Economics: BRI’s prime goal is to improve trade between countries with mutual economic benefits.
 For example, Kazakhstan is located in Central Asia and during pick winters there is barely any fruits and vegetables grow there.
 BRI connects Kazakhstan and China for cross-border trade of vegetables which provides Kazakhstan’s people with their basic needs with an estimated trade of more than $11 billion annually.

-- Excavation of Natural Resources: BRI also helps to develop infrastructure for excavation of natural resources to countries like Brunei where resources are in abundance but country has no technology and equipment available to get and distribute the same.
-Under BRI, China has provided loan of approximate $2.5 million in financing loans for manufacturing Oil and Gas Pipelines.
+- Excavation of Natural Resources: BRI also helps to develop infrastructure for the excavation of natural resources to countries like Brunei where resources are in abundance but the country has no technology and equipment available to get and distribute the same.
+Under BRI, China has provided a loan of approximately $2.5 million in financing loans for manufacturing Oil and Gas Pipelines.
 This investment not only generates $100 million, but it also offers more than 300 job opportunities.